wspr/tuenc/README.md

-# The "TU" LaTeX font encoding
+# The "UC" LaTeX font encoding

 This work is tentative, with aims to merge into LaTeX2e after the TL2016 release.
 This document describes the features of this somewhat unusual encoding, and is intended to initial discussions on what unicode font encodings are all about, really.